yushusongmsazure/Au2018-Py210B/class_notes/03-Lesson3.md

     * `git commit -m "Your commit message"`.
 The commit message should be descriptive and also succinct.
   * At the end of every work session, push your new commits to your remote (`origin`) mostly for backup purpose
     * `git push origin master`
-  * For assignment submission purpose, make only 1 github PR nearing the due time
+  * For assignment submission purpose, make only 1 github PR (for all the submissions on that week) nearing the due time
     * No command line for github PR creation.
 Use the web interface.
-  * If you'd like to have your intermediate code reviewed, feel free to send a PR, but add notes asking for suchintermediate review and email us as a reminder.
+  * If you'd like to have your non-final code reviewed, feel free to send a PR, but add notes asking for an intermediate review and email us as a reminder.

+### Miscellaneous

+* VSCode run selection
+  * Start a terminal and run `ipython`
+  * Select a block of Python code in your editor
+  * `Ctrl-Shift-p`, then enter `Run Selected Text In Active Terminal` (will pop up and allow you to pick)
+  * Still have to press Enter in the ipython session on the terminal (that's why this is still not ideal)
+  * Next time you enter `Ctrl-Shift-p`, you don't have to enter the command name, but should see it at the top and select it.
+* Github PR merge conflict resolution
+  * If your PR says there's a merge conflict with your PR, let us know and resolve the conflict.

 ### Boolean

 * Truthiness: Need to remember the rules [What is False?](https://uwpce-pythoncert.github.io/PythonCertDevel/modules/Booleans.html#what-is-false)
-* `and` and `or` shortcircuiting: https://uwpce-pythoncert.github.io/PythonCertDevel/modules/Booleans.html#shortcutting
+* `and` and `or` short-circuiting: https://uwpce-pythoncert.github.io/PythonCertDevel/modules/Booleans.html#shortcutting
 * Condition expressions: https://uwpce-pythoncert.github.io/PythonCertDevel/modules/Booleans.html#conditional-expressions

 ### Sequences